With a prep time of just 10 minutes you'll enjoy the world's best Old Fashioned recipe at home.

 Per Serving: 225 calories; 1g fat; 0g saturated fat; 0mg cholesterol; 5mg sodium; 51g carbohydrate; 10g sugars; 9g fiber; 6g protein.

 Keep in mind that the nutritional information in the best recipe for Old Fashioned is a rough estimate and can vary greatly based on the products used.

 The world's best Old Fashioned recipe is a light, refreshing tasting, yet complex combination of Bulleit Bourbon, sugar and bitters.

 The delicious Old Fashioned recipe is also one of six basic drinks listed in David A. Embury's The Fine Art of Mixing Drinks.

 The beauty of the Old Fashioned recipe is that nearly any spirit can be used as the core as long as the other ingredients support and accent that spirit.

-You do not have to hurry.
-The Old Fashioned recipe isn’t going anywhere.
-The Old Fashioned is one of six root cocktails upon which all mixology is built, according to the Cocktail Codex, a book from the legendary Death & Co bar team.
-That doesn't mean you can't get funky with it.
-Swap your bourbon or rye for rum or mezcal—or both, like this recipe calls for.
-Gin is another option.
-For those less inclined to live on the edge, an Irish whiskey Old Fashioned could do the trick.
+The best Old Fashioned recipe is one of six root cocktails upon which all mixology is built, according to the Cocktail Codex, a book from the legendary Death & Co bar team.